Bereketmebrahtu/Bereketmebrahtu/README.md

 To me it seems as if we are making more and more of Irrational decisions every day and our collective IQ is on a decline for various reasons and the only hope it seems is CODING!
 Or so I believe!

-A world where every decision is made based on tried and tested algorithm involving consistent and meticulous scripting, eliminating human bias and decisions are made purely on logical arguments.
+A world where every decision is made based on tried and tested algorithm involving consistent and meticulous scripting, eliminating human bias.
+Decisions are made purely on logical arguments.

 Freaky robotic utopia or a perfectly unencumbered world!